SMSpp-Project/smspp-project/README.md

 git submodule foreach --recursive "git checkout develop || git checkout master"
 ```

+### Excluding modules

+If you are not interested in building all the modules you have two choices:

+1. Download, build and install the modules individually (follow their own READMEs).
+2. Comment away the modules you don't need from the [`CMakeLists.txt`](CMakeLists.txt) file.

 ### Build and install with CMake

 Using CMake it is possible to configure and build all the projects at once